huderlem/porymap/docs/_sources/manual/editing-map-events.rst.txt

 Var Value
     The value that the Var must equal for the trigger's Script to execute.

-Event Weather Triggers
+Weather Trigger Events
 ----------------------

-Event weather triggers are a very specific type of trigger.
+Weather trigger events are a very specific type of trigger.
 When the player walks over a weather trigger, the overworld's weather will transition to the specified weather type.

 .. figure:: images/editing-map-events/event-weather-trigger.png
-    :alt: Event Weather Trigger Properties
+    :alt: Weather Trigger Event Properties

-    Event Weather Trigger Properties
+    Weather Trigger Event Properties

 Id
     The local id of the trigger in the map.
 This value is not used for anything.